Updated May 24, 2023

 In the parent class, i.e., Animal, we have one generic abstract method called their Sound ().
 So every child class needs to override this method and provide its specific implementation.

 Abstract Class and Interface

-Below are the distinctions between Abstract Class and Interface.
+Below are the distinctions between Abstract Class and Interface:

-- An abstract class may have static fields and static methods.
+On the other hand, a subclass can be abstract even if its superclass is concrete and can also be used as a data type.
+An abstract class may have static fields and static methods.
 You can use these static members with a class reference.

 This is a guide to Abstract Class in Java.
 Here we discuss how it functions, examples of abstract class in Java with the distinction between abstract class and interface.
 You may also look at the following articles to learn more –